dante0624/macDotfiles/FirefoxUserChrome/README.md

 ### Phase 4 - Add a Simple Telescope-Style Plugin
 - Expose one command for opening a fuzzyfinder over both bookmarks and open tabs (reads from both sources).
-  - I would like the fuzzyfinder to work similaly to NeoVim's Telescope.
+  - I would like the fuzzyfinder to work similarly to NeoVim's Telescope.
   - It should begin in "insertion mode".
   - After escape is pressed, we are in "normal mode".
 Here, "j" and "k" can move up an down the query results.
   - Then "i" and "a" move back to "insertion mode" at the end of the current query text.